-Coverage Gap – In Medicare Part D, there is a stage where you will pay most of the cost of your prescriptions.
-This stage falls between your initial coverage limit and catastrophic coverage.
-(See Catastrophic Coverage.)
+Coverage Gap – In Medicare Part D, this is the stage where you will pay up to 25% of the cost of your covered prescriptions and a combination of the manufacturer and your plan pay the other 75%.

 Creditable Coverage (Medigap)Creditable Prescription Coverage – Certain kinds of previous health insurance coverage that can be used to shorten a pre-existing condition waiting period under a Medigap policy.
 (See Pre-Existing Conditions.)

 Creditable Coverage (Pharmacy) – Certain kinds of previous prescription drug coverage that meet Medicare's minimum standards since it is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.